Setting SELinux Modes

 -

 The kernel doesn't enforce security policy rules but SELinux sends denial messages to a log file.
-In this manner, you can see what actions would have been denied if SELinux were running in enforcing mode.
-This mode is intended to be used for diagnosing the behavior of SELinux.
+This lets you see what actions would be denied if SELinux is running in

 getenforce